nginx/unit-docs/source/configuration.rst

    requests that arrive via HTTP to the :samp:`http_site` app.
 The second step passes all requests that target :samp:`blog.example.com` to the :samp:`blog` app.
 The final step serves requests for certain file types from the :samp:`/www/static/` directory.
-If none of the steps matches, a 404 response code is returned.
+If no steps match, a 404 "Not Found" response is returned.

 .. _configuration-routes-matching: